Disclaimer:

 Because of this staged process, construction loans are more hands-on for both the buyer and the lender.
 The bank will usually require regular updates, council consents, and proof of progress through invoices and potentially valuations before releasing each portion of the loan.

-For more detail on how staged payments work, check out our New Build Buying Checklist at the button below.
+For more detail on how staged payments work, check out our New Build Buying Checklist in the Members Area.

 What Is a Turnkey Package?